 Solar heating systems are primarily used to heat domestic hot water.
 For certain types of new super-insulated homes, it can also be used for primary space heating.
 Systems are composed of flat plate or evacuated tube collectors which use the sun to heat a heat transfer fluid, and move that fluid back to exchange that heat with water in a storage tank.

 A solar heating system can help save you money on your water bill.
 As an expert home energy contractor, we offer a variety of energy improvement solutions to improve the comfort of your home and lower energy costs.
-We provide renewable energy, home insulation, HVAC, tankless water heaters, plumbing and electrical services and home energy audits.
+We provide renewable energy, home insulation, HVAC, tankless water heaters, plumbing and electrical services and home energy assessments.

-We provide Free Estimates for solar heating and other renewable energy services in Rochester, Ithaca, Syracuse, Auburn, Webster, Elmira, Pittsford, Cortland, Canandaigua, Fairport and surrounding areas.
+We provide Free Estimates for solar heating and other renewable energy services in Rochester, Ithaca, Syracuse, Auburn, Webster, Pittsford, Cortland, Canandaigua, Fairport and surrounding areas.

 Solar heating systems are best located on a relatively unshaded south-facing roof surface or ground location.
 Unlike solar electric systems, which are typically mounted flush to the roof surface or at an average of 35° for ground-mounts, solar heating collectors are typically mounted at steeper tilts to maximize winter production and reduce extra summer heating.
 For best integration and aesthetics, Halco prefers to mount solar heating collectors on steep roofs, ground locations, or as part of building awnings.
 Please note that for ground-mounted systems, pipes must be buried from the collectors to the house.
 Because of these pipe runs, systems can usually be located at a maximum of 200-300 ft from your home.